 In 1886 the railroad changed the gauge of its tracks from five feet to the standard four feet, eight and a half inches.

-In June and July, 1888, the Central consolidated a number of lines it owned or leased into the 400-mile Savannah & Western.
+In June and July, 1888, the Central consolidated seven of the lines it controlled or leased into the 400-mile Savannah & Western.

 By 1888 the Central was controlled by the Richmond Terminal Company, a Virginia holding company with extensive railroad interests throughout the South.